abdeliibrahim/res-ai/README.md

 To learn more about LlamaIndex, take a look at the following resources:

 - [LlamaIndex Documentation](https://docs.llamaindex.ai) - learn about LlamaIndex (Python features).
-- [LlamaIndexTS Documentation](https://ts.llamaindex.ai/docs/llamaindex) - learn about LlamaIndex (Typescript features).
+- [LlamaIndexTS Documentation](https://ts.llamaindex.ai) - learn about LlamaIndex (Typescript features).
-- [Agent Workflows Introduction](https://ts.llamaindex.ai/docs/llamaindex/modules/agent_workflow) - learn about LlamaIndexTS Agent Workflows.

 You can check out [the LlamaIndexTS GitHub repository](https://github.com/run-llama/LlamaIndexTS) - your feedback and contributions are welcome!